AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 	The first time you send assets between 3ds Max and Stingray using **Stingray > Level Send All** (in 3ds Max), the import operation stalls if **Update textures** is on.

 	**Workaround:** Turn off **Update textures** the first time you send assets with **Level Send All**.
 On subsequent level sync operations, you can then use **Level Send Selected** or **Level Send All** with **Update textures** on as required.

+- **GAME-21615: First frames rendered by Capture Frames tool are not part of the animation in the story**

+	**Workaround:** Let the Capture Frames tool run a few frames longer to make sure all animation is captured.

 [Return to top](#top)